neutrino-man4/case_qr/README.rst

 =================================================================================
 - Need to install ``lmfit``
 - all the case_* modules should be installed in a certain folder and you need to ``export PYTHONPATH=/path/to/folder``
+- you also need a conda/miniforge environment with more or less tensorflow-gpu, pandas, scikit-learn, matplotlib, h5py #should be already there, loguru

 For a vector quantile regression (all quantiles regressed simultaneously), the executable is ``main_cms_vkfold_lmfit_scan.py``.
 The lmfit library is used to smoothen the results after the QR.
 It also supports signal injection: